medicalinformatics/MainzellisteSEL/README.md

 - [MOSAIC](https://mosaic-greifswald.de/) (Mainzelliste interface used by "Trusted-Third-Party-Dispatcher", see [Bialke et al. A workflow-driven approach to integrate generic software modules in a Trusted Third Party.
 Journal of Translational Medicine 2015, 13:176](http://www.translational-medicine.com/content/13/1/176)
 - [Electronic data capture system by Fraunhofer FOKUS](https://cdn3.scrivito.com/fokus/57a537e2ec27cb7b/0a3a0655dcc079f58890e39dbdca4781/E-HEALTH_Standards_PB_03-2015_v03.pdf)
 - [Centraxx](http://www.kairos.de/centraxx/)
+- German National Cohort (uses a subset of the API) ([Data protection concept](http://nationale-kohorte.de/wp-content/uploads/2015/07/Treuhandstellenkonzept.pdf))

+We have compiled this list from the results of public search engines.
+If you use the Mainzelliste or its API, we would be glad to include your project in this list.
+Please don't hestitate to [contact us](mailto:info@mainzelliste.de).

 ## Release notes